 Cloud-Based Servers

-Cloud-based servers, like Microsoft Azure and Amazon AWS, allow companies to purchase space on servers hosted in different regions across the globe.
-Users have access to a portal where they can access their servers and cloud infrastructure, without having to worry about server hardware.
+Cloud-based servers, like Microsoft Azure and Amazon Web Services (AWS), allow companies to purchase space on servers hosted in different regions across the globe.
+Users have access to an online portal where they can access their servers and cloud infrastructure, without the need for onsite server hardware.

 Looking for the best server solution for your business?
 Below are the pros and cons of onsite and cloud-based servers, taking into consideration things like IT budget and data recovery services.